fred-lec/seki8600/README.md

 Before you start working with the project, make sure you have Hugo installed on your system.
 Hugo is a fast and modern static site generator that we use for the project.

-To install Hugo (use the extended version), follow the instructions on the official Hugo documentation:
+To install Hugo (use the extended version), follow the instructions on the official Hugo documentation: (v.0.147 or newer is required.)

 [Install Hugo](https://gohugo.io/getting-started/installing/)